aarontreinish/Anime-List/README.md

 # Anime-List
-Work in progress reference app using the Jikan API
+Source code for the reference app Anime Reference